nick-solly/knimer/README.md

 ## TODOs

+- Add Slack slash command to trigger single run of a workflow
 - Allow customisable KNIME extensions to be installed
 - Add a diagram of the AWS infrastructure this module creates
 - Improve handling of KNIME product versioning as currently it's hardcoded